DiegoSalazar/team-trivia/README.md

  - Players can vote on Guesses.
  - Guesses with the highest votes will be counted at the end.
  - Players will be redirected to a Live Reveal page when a Trivia ends.
- - The creator of the Trivia can Reveal questions and answers one by one.
+ - The creator of the Trivia can Reveal questions and Answers one by one.
  - Winners are revealed after all Questions/Answers are revealed.

 ## Local Setup